 The Plan's financial statements are prepared using the accrual basis of accounting.
-Employee contributions are reported when deducted from their payroll check, while investment income (net of investment and administrative fees) are reported when earned.
+Contributions are reported when payments become due from METRO, the Plan sponsor, while investment income (net of investment and administrative fees) are reported when earned.
 Payments made to participants upon termination or retirement are reported when paid.